The RaceTrac POS System

 Identifying the user's POV

-While being a employee at RaceTrac, I had firsthand experience and my own frustrations with the system.
-However, to maintain an unbiased perspective in data collection, I conducted user interviews and task acquisition studies to understand user behavior and reveal user's needs.
+While being a employee at RaceTrac, I had firsthand experience of the POS system and my own frustrations.
+However, to maintain an unbiased perspective in data collection, I conducted user interviews and task acquisition studies with staff to understand user behavior and reveal user's needs.
+The results are compiled below in an Empathy Map:

-Users wants to feel self-sufficient by completing tasks independently, without relying on step-by-step guidance
+Users need to feel self-sufficient by completing tasks independently, without relying on step-by-step guidance

 Users need a clear and concise way of navigating throughout the system.

-Users want a modern, robust interface that is highly responsive and provides immediate system feedback.
+Users need a robust interface that is highly responsive and provides immediate system feedback.

 Using personas to inform Ideation